How To Help Your Dog Lose Weight

 In your dog’s adventure to weight loss, you’re going to have to do all of the work.
 Here are some tips on helping your dog maintain their health.
 And, of course, always consult your veterinarian before making changes to their lifestyle.

 - Measure all the food you give your dog, and try to reduce the total by 1/4.
-This allows you to keep track of what they’re eating, when they’re eating, and how much of it is adding to their weight.
+This allows you to keep track of what they’re eating when they’re eating, and how much of it is adding to their weight.

 - Keep your dog away from the table.
 Avoiding food scraps and leftovers is ideal in reducing your dog’s weight.
 You may think your dinner is a healthy treat, but it adds more fat, or additional food to the total you’re already giving them.
+Here are the 10 most toxic foods to dogs to watch out for.

 - Make sure everyone in the family is on the same page with your pup’s new diet.
 Much like people, it takes time and consistency for diets to work for dogs.